The Swisse Manuka Honey Detoxifying Facial Mask claims to deeply cleanse and hydrate skin, particularly that prone to blemish and congestion.

 Charcoal contributes the mask’s detoxifying properties.
 It naturally draws and binds to pollutants, bacteria, chemicals and impurities on the skin’s surface.
 Naturally occurring kaolin is the key ingredient for acne control, absorbing excess sebum by mattifying, detoxifying and reducing the appearance of pores whilst cooling and calming the skin.
 It contains a high content of silica that helps to remove dead skin and regenerate new cells without over-drying.

-Soothing aloe vera is used for hydration and healing.
+Soothing Aloe Vera is used for hydration and healing.
 Its super anti-inflammatory benefits result from Vitamins A and B, folic acid, enzymes, proteins, amino acids, good fatty acids and triglycerides which help to reduce acne inflammation, redness and irritated skin.
 Oat Bran Extract also offers medicinal benefits, able to reduce redness, relieve skin disorders, strengthen the skin barrier to reduce water loss and offer anti-ageing benefits through its reparative properties.
-Delivering hydrating and nourishing abilities, Ascophyllum Nodosum Extract (Seaweed) is extremely rich in antioxidants, essential fatty acids, vitamins, minerals and amino acids.
+Delivering hydrating and nourishing abilities, Seaweed is extremely rich in antioxidants, essential fatty acids, vitamins, minerals and amino acids.

 The formulation is free of preservatives, harmful chemicals (eg. parabens, silicones, mineral oils, urea etc) and animal products.
 Furthermore, it has not been tested on animals.
 The ingredient properties indicate increased hydration and cleansing/purifying capabilities meeting (in theory) the manufacturer’s claim.